mrmodise/spark-tutorials/README.md

 A load of Apache Spark Tutorials in Java 8 utilizing Scala and Spark libraries.

 ### Requirements
+Upon pushing this repository, I have made several assumptions:

-* This repository assumes you already have IntelliJ IDEA installed.
+* You already have IntelliJ IDEA installed.
 If not, visit https://www.jetbrains.com/idea/download/ and follow installation instructions.
+* You have prior knowledge of Java 8 (Streams and Lambdas)

 ### Execute
 * Import the project into IntelliJ and execute whatever tutorial interests you.
 For simplicity, tutorials are separated into packages.

+### The Problem

 ### License